reedhedges/AriaCoda/README.md

 Run `make help` for information on more make rules and parameters.

-On Windows, open `AriaCoda.sln` with Visual C++ 2019 and build the solution.
+On Windows, open `AriaCoda.sln` with Visual Studio 2019 and build the solution.
+This will build AriaCoda as a static library (`lib/ARIA.lib` in Release mode or `lib/AriaDebug.lib` in Debug mode.)

 Note: As new versions of Visual C++ are released in the future, the Visual C++ project and solution files may be updated, requiring that you update your Visual C++ version.

+If there is an error in Visual Studio about build tools not installed when loading the AriaCoda project, open "Tools" -> "Get Tools and Features...", choose "Individual components", and install the latest version of "MSVC C++ x64/x86 build tools", "C++ core features", and the latest version of the Windows SDK (Or install the complete C++ development environment option).

+It may be possible to use older versions of Visual C++ if neccesary, but you will need to create new project files for AriaCoda using that version of Visual C++.
+(Generally, Visual C++ project files are specific to versions of Visual C++, though Visual Studio can often upgrade older project files.)

+On Mac OSX, XCode and command-line development tools are required.
+(Run XCode, open "Preferences" from the application menu, select "Downloads", select "Command Line Tools", and click "Install".)
+Run `make` from a Terminal shell to build the Aria dynamic library.

-Note: To allow building on older Linux/GCC versions (e.g. Ubuntu Xenial), some compilation flags can be added to `EXTRA_CXXFLAGS` when building:
+Note: To build on certain older Linux versions (glibc versions) (e.g. Ubuntu Xenial), add the `-DARIA_OMIT_DEPRECATED_MATH_FUNCS` compilation flag to `EXTRA_CXXFLAGS` when building:

     make EXTRA_CXXFLAGS=-DARIA_OMIT_DEPRECATED_MATH_FUNCS

+Note: After building AriaCoda, you can build and run example and test programs without installing on the system by adding the library directory to your dynamic library path:

+Linux:

+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/AriaCoda/lib

+Mac OSX:

+    export DYLIB_LIBRARY_PATH=$DYLIB_LIBRARY_PATH:~/AriaCoda/lib

+Replace `~/AriaCoda` with the correct path to your AriaCoda source directory.

 Installation
 ------------